-The Company has a stock option plan in place (the "Stock Option Plan"), as authorized by the board of directors of the Company on May 17, 2004, and approved by the shareholders of the Company on June 15, 2004, to enable the Company to attract, retain and compensate qualified persons as directors, senior officers and employees of, and consultants to the Company and its affiliates and subsidiaries by providing such persons with the opportunity, through share options, to acquire an increased proprietary interest in the Company.
-The Stock Option Plan is administered by the board of directors of the Company.
-The option price under each option shall not be less than the discounted market price of the Common Shares, based on the market value of the Common Share on the business day immediately preceding the date of the grant and the expiry date for each option shall be established by the board of directors of the Company may allocate non-assignable and non-transferable options in respect of authorized and unissued Common Shares to the directors, senior officers, full-time employees or consultants of the Company or any affiliate or subsidiary of the Company ("Eligible Persons").
-The Stock Option Plan is a "rolling" stock option plan, reserving a maximum of 10% of the issued and outstanding under the existing plan.
-In addition to any resale restrictions under applicable securities laws, the options granted under the Stock Option Plan will be subject to a four (4) month holding period commencing on the date of the grant, as per TSX Venture Exchange (the "Exchange") requirements.
+The Company has a stock option plan in place (the "Stock Option Plan"), as authorized by the Board on May 17, 2004, and approved by the shareholders of the Company on June 15, 2004, to enable the Company to attract, retain and compensate qualified persons as directors, senior officers and employees of, and consultants to the Company and its affiliates and subsidiaries by providing such persons with the opportunity, through share options, to acquire an increased proprietary interest in the Company.
+The Stock Option Plan is administered by the Board.
+The option price under each option shall not be less than the discounted market price of the Common Shares, based on the market value of the Common Share on the business day immediately preceding the date of the grant and the expiry date for each option shall be established by the Board at the time of the grant and shall not be more than five (5) years after the date of the grant.
+Pursuant to the Stock Option Plan, the Board may allocate non-assignable and non-transferable options in respect of authorized and unissued Common Shares to the directors, senior officers, full-time employees or consultants of the Company or any affiliate or subsidiary of the Company ("Eligible Persons").
+The Stock Option Plan is a "rolling" stock option plan, reserving a maximum of 10% of the issued and outstanding Common Shares, calculated at the time of the grant of the options.
+In addition to any resale restrictions under applicable securities laws, the options granted under the Stock Option Plan will be subject to a four (4) month holding period commencing on the date of the grant, as per TSX Venture Exchange requirements.

-Options granted under the Stock Option Plan are not transferable and if an optionee ceases to be an Eligible Person, his, her or its options shall be exercisable as follows: a) if the optionee ceases to be an Eligible Person by death or permanent disability of the optionee, the options then held shall be exercisable by the optionee, the legal personal representative(s) or the estate of the optionee, as the case may be, at any time within 90 days of the date of termination of employment of the optionee; and b) if the optionee ceases to be an Eligible Person due to any other reason other than death and permanent disability, the options then held by the optionee and any and all rights to purchase Common Shares pursuant to such options, shall expire and terminate immediately as to the unvested portion thereof and, as to the vested portion thereof, shall expire and terminate on the earlier of the date of the expiry of such options in accordance with their terms and the date that is thirty (30) days from the date that the optionee ceases to be an Eligible Person.
+Options granted under the Stock Option Plan are not transferable and if an optionee ceases to be an Eligible Person, his, her or its options shall be exercisable as follows: (a) if the optionee ceases to be an Eligible Person by death or permanent disability of the optionee, the options then held shall be exercisable by the optionee, the legal personal representative(s) or the estate of the optionee, as the case may be, at any time within 90 days of the date of termination of employment of the optionee; and (b) if the optionee ceases to be an Eligible Person due to any other reason other than death or permanent disability, the options then held by the optionee and any and all rights to purchase Common Shares pursuant to such options, shall expire and terminate immediately as to the unvested portion thereof and, as to the vested portion thereof, shall expire and terminate on the earlier of the date of the expiry of such options in accordance with their terms and the date that is thirty (30) days from the date that the optionee ceases to be an Eligible Person.

-As at the Company's most recent financial year ended December 31, 2008, the Company granted 8,650,000 options to purchase Common Shares under the Stock Option Plan.
+As at the Company's most recent financial year ended December 31, 2016, the Company had 3,700,000 options outstanding under the Stock Option Plan that are exercisable into 3,700,000 Common Shares.